LPN to RN Online Programs in OH: Your Guide to Top Schools

 What are the admissions requirements for LPN to RN bridge programs in Ohio?

-LPNs automatically have the first requirement to get into an LPN to RN program in Ohio: their LPN designation.
+The main requirement for most LPN to RN programs is a current LPN license.
 However, these programs can be competitive, so many universities have other requirements.
 These can include:

 - A high school diploma